Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Details of the Case Studies

 The system is a kinematic model of a unicycle, where the state is $3$-dimensional, composed by the $2$D components $[\boldsymbol{x}_k, \boldsymbol{y}_k, \boldsymbol{\theta}_k]$ of the position in the plane and the unicycle's heading angle.
 The control inputs are the linear velocity and the yaw (heading angle) rate.
 The disturbance $\w_k$ represents \emph{Coulomb friction}, which generates a force in the opposite direction of the linear velocity.
 Its dynamics are the following:

 Note that the effect of the disturbance is nonlinear in the state.
 In the third and fourth case studies in Table~\ref{tab:case_studies}, we let $\Delta t = 0.5$ and $c_d = [0.1, 0.05]$.
 We also let $X$ be the set of all states whose position is in $[0,1]^2$, except for a rectangular obstacle in the center of $X$ whose edges are $0.154$ long (see Figure~\ref{fig:IMDP_example}).
 In case study $\#3$, $\w_k$ is distributed according to a Gaussian distribution with mean $[0.4, 0]^T$ and covariance $\text{diag}(0.067^2, 0.067^2)$, truncated on a ball of radius $1$ centered on its mean.
+In this case study the support $W$ of $P_W$ is known.
+For this reason, we define $\widehat{\text{Post}}(s,a)$, and therefore our UMDP abstraction, using $W$ instead of $\widehat W$, and let $\epsilon_c = 0$, as the successor state of the pair $(s,a)$ will be in $\widehat{\text{Post}}(s,a)$ with probability $1$.
 We also define $U := \{0.21, 0.3\}\times\{ -2, -1, 0, 1, 2 \}$.
 Furthermore, the $\text{goal}$ set is defined as the set of states whose position components lie inside the box $[0, 0.359]^2$.
 On the other hand, in case study $\#4$, $\w_k$ is distributed according to a non-truncated Gaussian distribution with the same mean as in case study $\#3$, but a significantly larger covariance of $\text{diag}(0.2^2, 0.2^2)$.
 We also let $U := \{0.15, 0.3\}\times\{ -2, -1, 0, 1, 2 \}$, and define the $\text{goal}$ set as the smaller box $[0, 0.256]^2$.
-Given the smaller goal set and the bigger (and unbounded) noise, we denote case study $\#4$ as ``$3$D unicycle (difficult)''.
+Given the smaller goal set and the higher covariance and support of the disturbance, we denote case study $\#4$ as ``$3$D unicycle (difficult)'', and we learn the support of $P_W$ by setting $\epsilon_c = 0.001$.
 In both case studies we partition the state-space via a uniform grid.
-Finally, in case study $\#4$ we use $\epsilon_c = 0.01$.
-When constructing our UMDP abstractions, we define the coarse clusters $q$ in such a way that each cluster contains $27$ states of the abstraction, i.e., each cluster corresponds to $27$ regions of the state-space partition (see Figure~\ref{fig:figure}).
+When constructing our UMDP abstractions, we define the coarse layer $Q$ by uniformly clustering the regions in $R$.
+Each cluster $q$ contains the abstract states in $S$ corresponding to $3\times 3\times 3$ regions in $R$ (see Figure~\ref{fig:figure} for the intuition).